Frankenstein Chapter 16 Summary

-Seeing as everyone hates him for no fair reason, the monster swears revenge on all people, particularly that jerk who created him only to live miserably, ugly, and alone.
+- Seeing as everyone hates him for no fair reason, the monster swears revenge on all people, particularly that jerk who created him only to live miserably, ugly, and alone.

-But when the man accompanying the girl sees the rescue, he assumes the monster is attacking the girl and shoots him.
-Not the nicest way to say "thank you."
+- But when the man accompanying the girl sees the rescue, he assumes the monster is attacking the girl and shoots him.
+Not the nicest way to say thank you.

-The monster hides out in the woods, nursing his wounded shoulder.
+- The monster hides out in the woods, nursing his wounded shoulder.
 Things are not going so well for him.

-In another occurrence of astounding coincidence, the monster makes it to Geneva and runs into William Frankenstein, Victor's younger brother.
+- In another occurrence of astounding coincidence, the monster makes it to Geneva and runs into William Frankenstein, Victor's younger brother.

-Apparently shallowness runs in the family, because William reacts much the same way Victor did, calling the monster ugly and wretched.
+- Apparently shallowness runs in the family, because William reacts much the same way Victor did, calling the monster ugly and wretched.

 - Bad call.
 Realizing that William is related to his creator, the monster strangles him with his bare hands.

-We probably would have buttered up Victor differently than confessing to murdering his brother.
+- We probably would have buttered up Victor differently than confessing to murdering his brother.
 Just a thought.